OpenEvalProject/evals/manuscripts/elife-61523/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/61523/elife-61523-fig4-v2.jpg)

-**Figure 4.:** 2 values reported by the studies and estimated from the mixed-effect model for each measure.The hourglasses and the dotted lines in the mixed-effect model outcomes represent the prediction intervals.
+**Figure 4.:** The hourglasses and the dotted lines in the mixed-effect model outcomes represent the prediction intervals.
 To see the interactive figure: https://neurolibre.github.io/myelin-meta-analysis/03/meta_analysis.html#figure-5.

 Apart from MPF and MWF, all the measures showed R2 overall estimates in the range 0.21–0.53.
 To investigate the significance of the differences between measures, we conducted a repeated measures meta-regression on every R2 estimate recorded (98 in total over 43 studies).
 As shown in Figure 5 (and also Figure S6), the measures can be roughly subdivided in two groups: MT- and relaxometry-based measures gave significantly higher R2 estimates compared to diffusion-based measures.
 Within the diffusion-based measures, FA shows slightly higher estimates than the others, with marginal significance over RD and AD or no significance in case of MD.